digipres/awesome-digital-preservation/CONTRIBUTING.md

 # Contribution Guidelines

+This Awesome List is not intended to be wholly comprehensive, but to link out to other more comprehensive resources.
+The goal is to get people started, and to emphasis community-owned resources.

+The scope is also limited to digital preservation.
+Digitization is not in scope, and in general for web archiving we defer to the [Awesome Web Archiving List](https://github.com/iipc/awesome-web-archiving).

-Ensure your pull request adheres to the following guidelines:
+Please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - The pull request should have a meaningful title and include a link to the package / resource and why it's awesome.
 - Make an individual pull request for each suggestion.